adh-history-joint-with-languages-ba-hero-01

 Overview

-Our History programme is diverse, international in focus and innovative.
-Exploring primarily modern and contemporary history, this course will teach you the skills for effective research and analysis, helping to hone your ability to absorb, communicate and critically analyse complex information.
+The History course is diverse, international in focus, and innovative.
+Primarily exploring modern and contemporary history, it equips you with the skills needed for effective research and analysis, honing the ability to absorb, communicate, and critically analyse complex information.

-Reflecting the globalised world we live in, the curriculum covers British, South Asian, European and African and North and South American history and explores topics such as colonialism, decolonisation, immigration, ethnic minorities, gender, photographic history and the history of sport and leisure.
+Reflecting the globalised world we live in, the curriculum covers British, South Asian, European, African, and North and South American histories.
+Key topics include colonialism, decolonisation, immigration, ethnic minorities, gender, photographic history, and the history of sport and leisure.

-This course will hone your ability to absorb, communicate and critically analyse complex information.
-As you progress through the course, we’ll challenge you with more in-depth explorations and you can deepen your own historical interests.
-You’ll be supported by a passionate teaching team who are leading experts in their fields and provide a dynamic learning environment with a variety teaching and assessment methods.
+As the course progresses, you will be challenged with more in-depth explorations and given opportunities to deepen their historical interests.
+The programme is taught by a passionate team of leading experts in a dynamic learning environment that includes a variety of teaching and assessment methods.

-Alongside your History curriculum, you will study Mandarin from either beginner level or post-beginner level.
-You will develop your linguistic skills and also gain an understanding of social, cultural, political, historical and artistic topics.
+Alongside the History curriculum, you will study Mandarin at either beginner or post-beginner level.
+This component develops linguistic skills while also providing an understanding of social, cultural, political, historical, and artistic contexts.

 Key features

-• Specialise in distinctive areas such as photographic history, history of sport and leisure, war and conflict, migration, ethnicity and racism.
+• Specialise in distinctive areas such as photographic history, the history of sport and leisure, war and conflict, migration, ethnicity, and racism.

-• Develop a wide range of transferable skills by learning how to research and communicate complex information effectively.
-Our graduates use these skills to forge successful careers across a range of professions including teaching, the law, marketing and the heritage and museum sector.
+• Develop a wide range of transferable skills, learning how to research and communicate complex information effectively.
+Graduates apply these skills to successful careers in fields such as teaching, law, marketing, and the heritage and museum sector.

-• Set yourself apart with a recognised competence in Mandarin.
-You will study Mandarin at a level and pace that really suits you and your needs, alongside developing your knowledge of the country, the society, the culture and the people.
+• Gain a competitive edge with recognised competence in Mandarin.
+Study Mandarin at a level and pace suited to your needs, while expanding your understanding of the country, its society, culture, and people.

-• You will receive expert teaching from our team of renowned academics, which is enhanced by lectures from visiting guest speakers.
+• Receive expert teaching from a team of renowned academics, complemented by lectures from visiting guest speakers.

-• Benefit from organised visits to archives and museums such as National Archives in London.
-You can also access DMU’s own historical collections, such as the Stephen Lawrence Papers, the Ski Club of GB archive and the Kodak collection, held at the Kimberlin Library.
+• Take advantage of organised visits to archives and museums such as the National Archives in London, as well as access to DMU’s historical collections, including the Stephen Lawrence Papers, the Ski Club of GB archive, and the Kodak collection held at Kimberlin Library.

-• Apply your skills to a real-world context through a placement.
-Previous students have gained professional experience at a large regional newspaper, Leicester’s award-winning King Richard III Visitor Centre, and taught at a school in Spain.
+• Apply your skills in real-world contexts through placements.
+Previous students have gained professional experience at a regional newspaper, Leicester’s award-winning King Richard III Visitor Centre, and by teaching at a school in Spain.

 More courses like this: